Tandlianwala Tehsil: History

 The old name of the city was Tandla Mandi, meaning Tandla Market, during the colonization of west Punjab.
-Before the independence of Pakistan, the city was a food supply source for villages in nearby areas.
-In 1987, it was given the status of "sub tehsil".
+Before the independence of Pakistan, the city was a food supply source for nearby villages.
+In 1987, it was given the status of "sub-tehsil".
 The town committee came into being during 1965.
 During 1966-1990, the town expanded rapidly because of the construction of a bridge over the Ravi River.

 Geography

-Tandlianwala stands in the rolling plains of northeast Punjab, between longitude 73°13 East and latitude 30°03 North, with an elevation of 183 m above sea level.
+Tandlianwala is located in the rolling plains of northeast Punjab, between longitude 73°13 East and latitude 30°03 North, with an elevation of 183 m above sea level.
 The city covers an area of approximately 40 km2, while the tehsil area covers more than 1280 km2.

 The Ravi River flows about 9 km in the east, and is the main source of irrigation, meeting the requirements of 90% of cultivated land.

-There are no natural boundaries between Tandlianwala and the adjoining tehsil & its districts.
-The city is bordered on the north by Faisalabad and on the east by Okara and Sahiwal and in the West and South west is district Toba Tek Singh and on the north and by Samundri at North east of tandlianwala is tehsil Jaranwala.
+There are no natural boundaries between Tandlianwala and the adjoining tehsils and districts.
+The city is bordered on the north by Faisalabad and on the east by Okara and Sahiwal.
+In the west and southwest is district Toba Tek Singh, with Samundri in the north and Jaranwala Tehsil in the east.